 - SALTING: Meat, fish, veggies

 - DRYING: Huge list of possibilities!
 TIP: Don’t vacuum seal dried foods unless they are so dry they are brittle and snap when you break them.
-I once had to throw out a gallon of organic prunes because I only read about the danger after I had vacuum sealed them and months had passed.

 - PRESSURE CANNING: Appropriate for many low acid foods.